pawanmsr/husband-c-ry/README.md

 Husband(ry) for Men: Groom Yourself to be in your Gal's Good Books.

-Fun Pet Project (with Satire).
+Fun Project (with Satire).
 :construction: Work in Progress.

 ## Motivation

 Understanding and **learning** cross-platform programming, and multi-platform application development with focus on interface.
+Inspired by trends from early 2020s.

 ## Advertisement

-> *Are you a confused boyfriend/husband?*
+> *Are you a confused boyfriend or husband?*

-> *Are you afraid of silent **[lay off](https://en.wikipedia.org/wiki/Layoff)** by your lady?*
+> *Are you afraid of silent **treatment/lay off** by your lady?*
-*Are you worried that your girlfriend/wife might ditch you?*
+> *Are you worried that your girlfriend or wife might ditch you?*
-*Are you worried about the guy she told you not to worry about?*
+> *Are you worried about the guy she told you not to worry about?*

 Worry NO MORE.
 Influenced by Influencers and Assisted by AI and Blockchain - Husband(ry) helps you tune yourself to the Job Description **she** has in mind for you.

-> Avoid getting [AXE](https://youtu.be/ZC6faGD0Ow4?si=_EiA6jU98ZQHdAdr)D. Hire Husband(ry).
+> Avoid getting [AXE](https://youtu.be/ZC6faGD0Ow4)D. Try Husband(ry).

 ## Design

 DAG Questionnaire with output leaves.
-Response vector instead of weights?

-## Pickup Lines

-Present different lines from database to the user depending upon the time of the day.
-Generate quirky lines?

 ### Question Node